ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 ### Syntactic categories and free models

 As mentioned above, there are two equivalent ways to describe formally the semantics of a given type theory (possibly with logic) in a category.
-There is an [[adjunction]]
+There is an [[adjunction]] (which is at least sometimes an [[equivalence]]):

 $$ type theories \quad \underoverset{Lan}{Con}{\rightleftarrows} \quad categories $$